OpenMS/pyopenms-docs/docs/source/scoring_spectra_hyperscore.rst

     )
     result

-If we didn't know ahead of time which :term:`spectrum` was a match we can loop through all the :term:`spectra` from our file, calculate scores for all of them, and print the result:
+If we didn't know ahead of time which spectrum was a match we can loop through all the spectra from our file, calculate scores for all of them, and print the result:

 .. code-block:: python